mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/SPCH.md

 row, of course, in Little-Endian, twelve bytes after the link mentioned in the Voice Ids, however this manual method of locating sound files' Voice Ids doesn't always apply.

+In Wwise, the "chara" state in your related Dynamic Dialogue event will be decided based on the speaker hash.
+The "condition" state will be the exact string value of the Voice Parameter given in the .spch part entry.

 Animation act ids for each entity are listed in Metal Gear Solid V's .exe, as Little-Endian StrCode32 hashes.